Duplex locomotive: Technical concept

+Duplex locomotives

+As of 2025, none of the duplex locomotives listed below survive.
+Their success and whether they could have been made to work well with sufficient time and effort is still debated.
+A common conclusion is that the problems of the conventional steam locomotive were not as insoluble as Baldwin believed, and that the duplex arrangement created almost as many problems as it solved.
+However, a group of enthusiasts is in the process of building a new Pennsylvania Railroad class T1 duplex locomotive, using design improvements from the post-war steam era in the hope of achieving better performance characteristics.

 Baltimore and Ohio class N-1 #5600 George H. Emerson

 The first road to use the idea was the Baltimore and Ohio Railroad, which rejected a Baldwin proposal in 1932–33, but then constructed the single Baltimore and Ohio Class N-1, #5600 George H. Emerson in the railroad's own shops without Baldwin's assistance.
 The locomotive was completed in May 1937 and managed to retain the same coupled wheelbase as the road's current 4-8-2s by having the second set of cylinders reversed, mounted alongside the firebox, and driving the second set of coupled wheels forwards.
 This proved to be less than ideal, the size of the cylinders and firebox both being constrained by this location, the long steam passages proving problematic, and the cylinders suffering from the dust and heat of the nearby firebox.

 The locomotive was in light service and tested until withdrawal in 1943.
 It was not successful enough for the B&O to express any further interest.